Azure/Hadoop-Migrations/docs/sentry/migration-approach.md

 # Migration to  HDInsight from Ranger

-The main Authorization service of HDInsights is Ranger and to migrate the same servie from one cluster to another we can do as follow:
+The main Authorization service of HDInsights is Ranger and to migrate the same service from one cluster to another we can do as follow:

 ## Using the API

-In order to migrate all policies from a Ranger cluster to another cluster we should get all the policies and exporte it one by one as follows:
+In order to migrate all policies from a Ranger cluster to another cluster we should get all the policies and export it one by one as follows:

 1.Export policies from CDP/HDP cluster:
 ```console